geomin76/photobooth/README.md

 Now Google Photos API setup:
 - Check out this YouTube tutorial on how to get your client secret [here](https://youtu.be/dkxcd2Q3Qwo?t=393)
 - Once you have downloaded the client secret, rename it to `client_secret.json` and move it to this directory
+- Make sure you set the redirect URL to http://localhost:8080

 <br>